Anonymous LLCs in Texas

 As mentioned above, a Texas Certificate of Formation (a public document) must include the name and address of the initial governing person(s).
 This one requirement is what makes anonymity difficult in Texas.
 There are, however, three anonymity strategies that make anonymous LLCs achievable in Texas.

-An LLC's “governing person” does not need to be an actual person but can be another entity or even a trust.
+An LLC's “governing person” does not need to be an actual person but can be another entity.
 The governing persons of a member-managed LLC would be the members/owners.
 The governing persons of a manager-managed LLC are called “managers” and are a lot like “directors” of a corporation.
 A manager does NOT need to be a member/owner.

 Will my LLC remain anonymous?